 Fortunately, there’s a solution for everyone.
 A better solution is to make a single appointment with a dentist that has a computer program called CAD-CAM.
 Creating 3-D digital images of the patient’s tooth, the computer then makes the crown, a tooth-shaped cap, which enables the dentist to place the crown in one visit.

 However, this technology is not available everywhere, and the cost is pretty high in comparison with the traditional procedure, even the ones that only take two days for the crown to be prepared.

 If you decide not to go for a dental crown procedure just because a one-day procedure is expensive or you don’t have enough time to choose the traditional one, do not postpone it.
 If you have time, but the price is too high, you can always look into other options, such as medical tourism.

-Regardless of the crown types, the length of dental crown placement and preparation depends on your dentist’s method and their associated lab.
+Regardless of the crown type, the length of dental crown placement and preparation time depends on your dentist’s method and their associated lab.

 How long does it take to get a dental crown in Istanbul?

 If you are going to visit Turkey for dental crowns, you should know that the duration of the procedure may vary depending on the type.
 Patients who come to Istanbul for a traditional dental crown procedure should visit the dentist 2 to 3 times.
 The lab usually needs 2 days to make the crown.